 If you are traveling with children or people who can’t swim that well then staying clear of the ocean is a good idea.
 People have drowned at Hot Water Beach and there are no lifeguards!

-Instead, use the outdoor showers provided at the carpark.
-Even if you are a good swimmer, care should be taken as submerged rocks and big waves can create deadly hazards!
+Instead, use the outdoor showers provided at the parking lot.
+Even if you are a good swimmer, care should be taken as submerged rocks and big waves can create hazards!

 Parking at Hot Water Beach

-Yes, there is a public carpark right at hot Water Beach.
+Yes, there is a public parking lot right at Hot Water Beach.
 However, it is paid parking and spaces are limited.
 On busy days I can see the very limited spaces filling up fast (getting in early would be a great way to save missing out.)

 Facilities at Hot Water Beach

-Right on the beach is a set of bathrooms (to the left of the carpark.)
+Right on the beach is a set of bathrooms (to the left of the parking lot.)
 In front of them is a few outdoor showers for washing off.
 Also near the beach is a few small shops that sell coffee, food, and souvenirs.

 Other Things to do near Hot Water Beach

 The entire Coromandel Peninsula of New Zealand’s North Island is stunning.
 So there’s plenty to see and do!
-Heres a few of the best things to do near Hot Water Beach.
+Here are a few of the best things to do near Hot Water Beach.